Crandall Typewriter Manufacturing Company, Blodgett Mills, New York, 1883 – serial no.125

 ‘The Crandall We Never Knew’ – An illustrated article

-This beautiful Crandall 1 features a rich, hand painted, Baroque-style decoration (see close up below), with square, nickel rimmed, glass keys and with the serial number 125, it is the second earliest Crandall 1 known.
+This beautiful Crandall 1 features a rich, hand-painted Baroque-style decoration (see close-up below), with square, nickel-rimmed glass keys.
+With serial number 125, it is the second earliest known Crandall 1.
+Remarkably, each Crandall 1 is uniquely decorated.

-As the first Crandall brochure correctly states, “The Crandall Type-Writer is radically unlike other writing machine.”
-The Crandall 1 holds its place in history as the first commercially successful typewriter with a single type element or ‘type-sleeve’ as it inventor Lucien S. Crandall called it.
-The type-sleeve (see image below) is a cylinder about the size of one’s finger which rotates and rises up one or two positions, to position the correct character, before striking the platen.
-With two shift keys, 84 characters could be typed with only 28 keys.
-The type-sleeve is easy to remove, allowing for a change of font style.
-As stated in the period brochure “It has an interchangeable type-scheme whereby THE SAME MACHINERY MAY be made to print a number of styles of letters, the change from one style to another being made in few seconds.”
-A selection of type-sleeves were available at $3:00 each.
+As the first Crandall brochure proudly states, “The Crandall Type-Writer is radically unlike other writing machine[s].”
+It holds its place in history as the first commercially successful typewriter with a single type element, or “type-sleeve,” as its inventor, Lucien S. Crandall, called it.
+The type-sleeve (see image below) is a cylindrical mechanism about the size of a finger that rotates and rises into position before striking the platen.
+With two shift keys, 84 characters could be typed using only 28 keys.
+The type-sleeve is easily removable, allowing for a change of font style.
+As the period brochure states, “It has an interchangeable type-scheme whereby THE SAME MACHINERY MAY be made to print a number of styles of letters, the change from one style to another being made in few seconds.”
+A selection of type-sleeves was available for $3.00 each.

-The Crandall also became the first typewriter to have visible writing, allowing the typist to see their work as they typed, although the the immediate three or four character would not be viewable until the carriage had moved them into view from behind the ribbon.
+The Crandall 1 also introduced another landmark innovation: visible writing.
+For the first time, typists could see their work as they typed, though the most recently struck three or four characters remained hidden until the carriage moved them into view from behind the ribbon.

-Finally, the @ would make its first appearance on a typewriter keyboard, seen on the U key.
+A notable historical detail—the @ symbol made its first appearance on a typewriter keyboard with the Crandall 1, placed on the U key.

-After the fire, the Crandall workshop was rebuilt in Syracuse N.Y., just 35 miles to the north, where Crandall 1 typewriters were manufactured from 1883 to 1886.
-The factory then moved to Groton N.Y. in 1887, where Crandall 1s were made for an additional four or five months before the Crandall New Model would begin production.
+After the fire, production resumed in Syracuse, New York, just 35 miles north, where Crandall 1 typewriters were manufactured from 1883 to 1886.
+In 1887, the factory moved to Groton, New York, where Crandall 1s were made for an additional four or five months before production shifted to the Crandall New Model.

-• The white key between the two shift keys causes the ribbon guide to drop down to expose the character that was just typed.
+• The white key between the two shift keys causes the ribbon guide to drop down, revealing the most recently typed character.

-• The platen releases from its position for typing and swings back to allow for the easy insertion of paper from directly above the carriage.
+• The platen releases from its typing position and swings back, allowing for easy insertion of paper from directly above the carriage.

-• The ornately shaped flat piece of metal in front of the ribbon spools, changes the direction of the ribbon advance when slid from one side to the other.
+• The ornately shaped metal piece in front of the ribbon spools shifts from side to side, reversing the ribbon’s direction as needed.

 “The wonder of the age, Crandall Type-Writer!”